Yext

-Yext is a New York City technology company operating in the area of online brand management.
-It offers brand updates using its cloud-based network of apps, search engines and other facilities.
+Yext is a New York-based digital presence platform company for multi-location brands.
+It enables brands to deliver consistent, accurate information to customers anywhere in the digital world from one central platform.
+Offering local listings management, webpages, social media, reputation management, and more, the Yext platform helps brands reach local customers on every digital channel.

 The company was founded in 2006 by Howard Lerman, Brian Distelburger, and Brent Metz.
-Recent figures showed a market capitalization in 2019 of more than $2.0 billion and a revenue of $354.7 million for the 2021 fiscal year.
+Its market cap at the start of 2024 was $721 million.

 History

 Yext was founded in 2006 as a local advertising business.
-By 2009, it was generating $20 million in revenue after switching its business model to generate leads for its customers through a pay-per-call model.
+Its 2009 revenue was $20 million after it switched to generating customer leads and charging per lead.

 In August 2012, the company sold its pay-per-call business to IAC's CityGrid Media in order to focus on listings.
 By that time, Yext had raised $65.8 million in funding and handled 950,000 updates for 50,000 businesses.

 Investors included Sutter Hill Ventures, Institutional Venture Partners, and WGI investments.
 By 2016, the company had $89 million in revenue and had expanded its offices at One Madison Avenue to 95,000 square feet.

 In 2016, the company was ranked #60 on the Deloitte Fast 500 North America list.

-In 2017, Yext debuted on the New York Stock Exchange.
-According to Forbes, the company's market capitalization is $2 billion.
+In 2017, Yext was listed on the New York Stock Exchange.

-For the fiscal year 2021, Yext reported a revenue of $354.7 million.
-Users of Yext's search tool include the U.S. State Department and the World Health Organization.
-In 2021, Yext had agreements with companies such as Verizon, Marriott, and Samsung.
-In September 2021, the company launched an artificial intelligence tool for health care organizations.
-"Find-a-Doc" helps patients identify healthcare professionals by using natural language processing (NLP).
+In 2019, Yext announced that it was moving its headquarters to 61 Ninth Ave in New York City, dubbed "The Yext Building".
+The distinctive building was designed by famed architect Rafael Viñoly.
+The move was originally planned for March 2020 but was delayed due to the onset of the COVID-19 Pandemic.

+In March 2022, the company's founder Howard Lerman, announced that he was stepping down as CEO.
+He was succeeded as CEO by Michael Walrath who had been the Chairman of the Board since 2011.